-Probate Research and Tracing Services, for Private Individuals and Legal Professionals.
+Probate Research and Tracing Services, for Private Individuals & Legal Professionals.

 Heir Line Ltd offers a comprehensive probate research and tracing service.
 Our professional researchers work for private individuals, solicitors and other legal professionals engaged in probate-related matters and intestate estates.

 Whatever your probate or history research needs, our team of professional genealogists can help.
 Our work involves tracing missing beneficiaries or heirs to estates.
 We also trace house histories/property deeds, and search historical and current electoral rolls.
 We are familiar with all birth, marriage or death indexes, thus we can obtain any required certificates.